vldr/LightBlog/README.md

 # LightBlogExpress
 LightBlog Express is the fastest and most robust blog written in C++.
 The project is based off of (https://github.com/vldr/LightBlog) and (https://github.com/eidheim/Simple-Web-Server).
 Successfully compiled on macOS Sierra, Ubuntu 14.04, and Windows 10.

+I'm gladly looking for contributions for any bugs, features, et al.

 # Dependencies
 * Boost C++ libraries
 * OpenSSL libraries (if you wish to use HTTPS, you will need to implement it yourself).